hannesgnann-hub/easyalias/mac_src/README.md

 - automatically generate an `aliases.zsh` file for your terminal
 - connect itself to `~/.zshrc` on first Tauri startup
 - dismiss status messages manually or let them close automatically after three seconds
+- build and run multi-step Automations (shell commands and timed waits) in a chosen working directory
 - link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

 ![EasyAlias macOS alias manager](../docs/assets/v2/start.png)